Pin not your faith on another's sleeve, for he who believes easily is easily deceived. (American proverb)

 What choices of beliefs do we have?
 Is it (1) either-or, or (2) both-and?
 Or (3) one version and not the other version - which, in case?
 Or (4) none of these?
 (5) Perhaps something else, some alternative postulate(s)?

-The question, "Belief and doubt, which is best?" deserves a thoughtful answer.
-It depends on what kind of belief we have, and how we have it, whether it is kept neurotically or not, for example.
-It also depends on how we handle our doubts.
-Repressing them is not a very good thing to do, says psychoanalytics.
 How we handle doubts depend on what sort of doubts we have, and on our settings.
-If they manage to foster people of doubt, doubt may be OK.
+If they manage to foster people of skilled doubting somehow, doubt may be OK.
 If our settings, or company, hardly allows it, Human Rights set it, or need to be mobilised well - mentally first, at least.
 It may not help to doubt all alone, whereas groups of good doubters may help or inspire a lot, depending on which directions doubts take different people.
+[See Kalama Sutta for more]

 Practical belief, practical doubting